 |Ages||Program Dates||Program Fees|

 Our Training Team requires more commitment and is designed for the U10-U14 athletes (8-13yrs).
 The training team skis on both Saturdays and Sundays, starting in early December.
+Training runs from 9am-3pm.
 Training Team athletes will emphasize the development of basic skiing fundamentals through focused free skiing and gate training, with an introduction to race tactics in GS & SL.
-The Training team will be able to race in all the local Mt.
-Hood races including the ‘Mt.
-Hood Mitey Mite Series Races’ as well as the 4-Way Championship Race, Meadows Challenge Race, and Mt.
-Bachelor May Day Race.
+All Training Team coaching staff are professional ski coaches with extensive backgrounds in racing and ski team culture.

-Ski gear*, race helmet, season pass to Cooper Spur & Mt.
-Hood Meadows, USSA Youth Competitor License for U14.
-Register online at www.ussa.org.
+Ski gear*, race helmet, All Access Meadows Season Pass, USSS (United States Ski and Snowboard) Youth Competitor License for U14.
+Register online at www.usskiandsnowboard.org.

 |Ages||Program Dates||Program Fees|